italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - It MUST be a signed JWT.
 The private key corresponding to the public one in the ``cnf`` parameter inside the Wallet Instance Attestation MUST be used for signing the request object.
       - `OpenID Connect Core.
 Section 6 <https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests>`_
     * - **client_assertion_type**
-      - It MUST be set to ``urn:ietf:params:oauth:client-assertion-type:jwt-key-attestation``.
+      - It MUST be set to ``urn:ietf:params:oauth:client-assertion-type:jwt-client-attestation``.
       - `Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants <https://www.rfc-editor.org/rfc/rfc7521>`_
     * - **client_assertion**
       - It MUST be the Wallet Instance Attestation signed JWT.